DanielRDias/terraform-aws-dedicated-host/examples/amazon/README.md

-# Basic Dedicated Host example
+# Amazon Linux Dedicated Host example

 Configuration in this directory creates a dedicated host with a amazon linux instance.